 In representation of the international cotton trade, Gillen traveled to over fifty countries appearing on panels and programs on trade rules, arbitration procedures, and contract enforcement.
 He has also appeared before foreign Parliamentary bodies, the U.S. Congress, and state legislatures on over a hundred different occasions.
 Currently, Gillen serves as the International Cotton Advisory Committee’s (an intergovernmental organization) Permanent Representative to the United Nations Commission on International Trade Law.
 He is the co-author of “Forward Contracting in Agricultural Commodities: A Case History Analysis of the Cotton Industry,” 12 The John Marshall Journal of Practice & Procedure 253 (1978-1979).

-Neal is also a Member of U.S. Masters Swimmers and actively competes in open water and pool events.
-Recently, he completed his fifth consecutive Alcatraz Swim as the oldest competitor, completed the Brooklyn Bridge swim in 2013, and is the ranking medalist in his age group in six Maryland Senior swimming events.
-He is a member of the Maryland Senior Olympics Commission, having served as its secretary, and is the former Chair of the advisory board of the Bethesda-Chevy Chase YMCA.
+Neal is also a Member of U.S. Masters Swimmers a former open-water competitor, he now competes in senior-level pool events.
+He completed the Alcatraz Swim in 2010 through 2015 as the oldest competitor, the Brooklyn Bridge swim in 2013, and is the ranking medalist in his age group in six Maryland Senior swimming events, and is ranked in the top ten nationally.
+He is a member of the Maryland Senior Olympics Commission, serving as its secretary, and is the former Chair of the advisory board of the Bethesda-Chevy Chase YMCA.
 For many years he competed in cross-country equestrian events.

 He is married to Mary-Margaret Donnelly Gillen, a former antitrust litigator.
 They have two daughters, both attorneys, Lauren of Red Lion, Pennsylvania, and Donnelly of Oakland, California.